j0ju/ft991a-interoperability-tools/CAT.md

  * MW

 Both CMDs can be used to read and write memory channels.
-The answer to th read command does not fit the description in the CAT Manual.
+The answer to the read command does not fit the description in the CAT Manual.
 It cannot be replayed without modification.

 ... tbd ...